Alessine/aws_webscraping_automation/README.md

 ## Project Objective
-The purpose of this project is to showcase an automated web-scraping example and to document all the steps in the set-up.
+The purpose of this project is to showcase an automated web-scraping example and to document all the steps in the set-up in this [blog post](https://medium.com/@angelaniederberger/automated-web-scraping-with-aws-72b7f80c2927).
 This should enable others to learn about automation with AWS and to replicate this process to solve their own tasks.

 ### Methods Used
 * Web-scraping